Free Shipping on orders over $3,000.

 G-shaped kitchens might have all the storage and counter space you could ever need, but this layout isn’t the most convenient for everyone.
 You may want to reconsider a G-shaped layout for these reasons:

 • Not suitable for small spaces: G-shaped kitchens require room for base cabinets on four sides of your kitchen, plus room for the entrance and walkways.
-If your kitchen is less than 10 feet by 10 feet, you should choose a different layout, such as a U- or L-shaped layout.
+If your kitchen is less than 10-by-10 feet, you should choose a different layout, such as a U- or L-shaped layout.

 • Complicated layout: If you’re going for a minimalist kitchen design, a G-shaped kitchen probably isn’t for you.
 While a large family or aspiring chef will appreciate the extra cabinet and countertop room, they may just be a waste of floor space if you’d prefer to keep things simple.